ABSN vs Traditional BSN: What’s the Difference?

 - Allows learners to choose when and where to complete their work — especially helpful when contending with a busy schedule of coursework, skills and simulation labs and clinicals

 - Can be revisited as needed throughout the program

 Which Is the Better Choice for You?

-If you can’t wait to become a nurse and meet the minimum credits required for an ABSN program or already have a non-nursing bachelors degree, an Accelerated BSN program may be the quickest path to your new career.
+If you can’t wait to become a nurse, and you meet the minimum credits required for an ABSN program or already have a non-nursing bachelor’s degree, an Accelerated BSN program may be the quickest path to your new career.
 However, if you do not have any college credits or plan to work while earning your degree, a four-year BSN program is your best bet.

 Get Your BSN from Madonna University in As Few As 16 Months

 If you are ready to start your nursing journey and have a non-nursing degree or a minimum of 60 credits from an accredited regional institution, Madonna University’s Accelerated BSN program in the metro Detroit area may be right for you.

 As a Madonna ABSN student, you’ll benefit from our blended learning model, which offers:

 - Online nursing courses designed for multiple learning styles – whether you are a visual, aural, tactile, or social learner, our engaging online coursework will help you retain the material.